 Borrowers who make financially responsible decisions such as paying debt accounts on-time, increasing savings balances or reducing their overall debt receive monthly rewards.
-The monthly finance charges of borrowers are then lowered every month based on the rewards they have earned.
-Rewards can reduce the interest cost by up to 50 percent.
+The monthly finance charges of borrowers are then lowered every month based on the points they have earned.
+Rewards can reduce the interest cost by up to 50%.
 People can even choose to pledge their auto title to reduce the interest expense of their loan by 20% each month.

 What Are Ascend's Interest Rates?

-Ascend's interest rates range from 27% to 36% depending on borrowers' credit, the loan amount and the rewards they earn.
+Ascend's interest rates range from 27.49% to 35.99% APR depending on credit, the loan amount and the rewards borrowers earn.
 Ascend doesn't charge borrowers initiation fees, application fees or prepayment fees.
 The only charges borrowers need to consider are the interest rate and late fees, if they don't make payments on time.

 How Much Money Can I Borrow with Ascend?

 Ascend offers loan amounts ranging from $2,600 to $12,500.
 The maximum loan amount is determined by credit history and income.
-Loan terms are for 36 months.
+The maximum loan amount is 36 months.

 Which States Does Ascend Operate In?

-Ascend operates in Alabama, California, Georgia, Illinois, Oregon, Utah, and Missouri.
+Ascend operates in Alabama, California, Georgia, Illinois, Missouri, Oregon, South Carolina and Utah.